 The devil sells—and people are buying as never before!

 The Bible is the foundation of all knowledge.
 You will often hear us say, “Blow the dust off your Bible!
 Examine it carefully and see the real truth that has always been on its pages.
-Don’t believe something just because we say it, but rather believe it if you see it proven in your Bible.”
+Don’t believe something just because we say it, but rather only if you see Bible proof.”

-The Bible contains the answers to all of life’s biggest questions!
+God’s Word contains the answers to all of life’s biggest questions!
 The plain truth of its instruction is not taught in this world’s churches.
 From as early as “Sunday school,” most are taught to believe what everyone assumes is in God’s Word.
-What it has to say about the origin of Satan the devil will surprise you.
+What it says about the origin of Satan will surprise you.
 We must let the Bible reveal him for what he is.

 Paul also wrote, “PROVE all things; hold fast that which is good” (I Thes.
 5:21), and “PROVE what is that good, and acceptable, and perfect, will of God” (Rom.
 12:2).

 We will examine the verses that explain Satan’s origin and who he is.
-To do this, we must abandon man’s ideas and only accept what can be proven from the Bible!
+To do this, we must abandon men’s ideas and only accept what can be proven!

 Where Did Satan Come From?